grace-notes/website/contents/topics/thyatira.md

 one of the Gnostic sects that stressed “depth” and carried on secret rites in which only initiates participated.
-So serious was the temptation that the best hope was for survival of the remnant—hence, the exhortation “hold fast what you have, until I come” (Rev, 2L25).
+So serious was the temptation that the best hope was for survival of the remnant—hence, the exhortation “hold fast what you have, until I come” (Rev. 2:25).

 Elwell, W. A., & Comfort, P. W. (2001).
 Tyndale Bible dictionary.
 Tyndale reference library (1256–1257).